 Rapido and Intermountain have also both offered FP9s in the later ACR passenger colours, with the Rapido units being the far more detailed and accurate of the two, although it should be noted that these were only acquired in 1995 after Wisconsin Central took over.

 Speaking of which, if one is modeling a post-takeover ACR, at that point AC and parent WC power began to mix system wide, so anything from the WC roster could show up.
 And even pre-takeover, the ACR was at one point around 1992-93 leasing a trio of WC SD45s (one still in BN colours with WC patch) and at least one CP GP38AC, so one can justify a little extra colour in the motive power fleet.
+Another documented case of leased power on the ACR is a pair of Canadian National F9B units that were rented in 1987 to ease a power crunch when traffic picked up and most of the SD40-2 fleet was on contract to CP.

 It’s actually kind of impressive how much has really been offered for this railway on the rolling stock front as well.